muun-y/LinkyDinky/README.md

 ├── index.js                # index.js file, main js file to start app
 ├── package.json            # package file, includes dependencies for app to run ├── tailwind.config.js      # Configuration file for Tailwind CSS, defines custom styles, themes, and utility settings for the application
-├── db_schema.jpg           # Configuration file for Tailwind CSS, defines custom styles, themes, and utility settings for the application
+├── db_schema.jpg           # Image file representing the database schema, illustrating the structure and relationships of the application's database
 └── utils.js                # utils.js file, removes need to use /public

 It has the following subfolders and files: